BuddhiEkanayake/CSS-Memo/README.md

 # Course Outline
 A brief outline of the course sections:

-1.Introduction to CSS
+1. Introduction to CSS
-2.Selectors and Styling
+2. Selectors and Styling
-3.Layouts (Flexbox, Grid)
+3. Layouts (Flexbox, Grid)
-4.Responsive Design
+4. Responsive Design
-5.Advanced Techniques
+5. Advanced Techniques
-6.Animations and Transitions
+6. Animations and Transitions
-7.I'll update this section as I progress through each module.
+I'll update this section as I progress through each module.